iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Boto3 is the Amazon Web Services (AWS) **Software Development Kit** (SDK) for **Python**, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.

+## Amazon RDS - Relational Database Service

+- RDS is in one private subnet. to make it high-availability, create a secondary RDS in another AZ subnet, using `RDS Multi-AZ deployment`.
+RDS will manage replication.
+One is primary another secondary. failovers handled by RDS.
+- RDS is charged per hour, whether you query or not.
+Weekends are charged too.

 ## Amazon Redshift

 Amazon redshift is managed Data Warehouse.
 It hyper tuned Postgres for faster reads to build OLAP data warehouse.